willbrennana/11_note-taker/README.md

 # Note Taker

+This was my first challenge using Heroku to deploy an app using server.js.

+Debugging the code provided required exploring the front-end files under the public folder and adding index.js and notes.js files under the routes folder.

+Adding the bonus delete root ended up proving to be more difficult than expected due to the double .json's.

 As specified in the Challenge Acceptance Criteria, the note taker achieves the following:

 ✨ A landing page with a link to a notes page.